 The Stanford School of Earth, Energy & Environmental Sciences recognizes the need and takes seriously its responsibility to share our understanding of the Earth with the greater community.
 Consequently, we offer programs for K-12 students and their teachers.

-We aim to bring a basic knowledge of Earth sciences to as many people as possible.
-From GeoKids, in which first-graders get to know rocks, minerals, fossils, and soils through hands-on activities, to our public lectures aimed at interested, non-expert citizens who wish to be better informed about issues of current importance, we hope to engage everyone in the Earth sciences.
+We aim to bring a basic knowledge of Earth, energy and environmental sciences to as many people as possible.
+From GeoKids, in which young people get to know rocks, minerals, fossils, and soils through hands-on activities, to our public lectures aimed at interested, non-expert citizens who wish to be better informed about issues of current importance, we hope to engage everyone in the Earth, energy and environmental sciences.
 For teachers of older students, we offer check-out kits and workshops to supplement science curriculum and strengthen teacher confidence when presenting scientific material.

 By working with budding scientists and current science students, we offer programs to broaden their understanding of the scientific process.
-The programs help students understand Earth sciences.
+The programs help students understand Earth and environmental sciences.
 The programs are offered free of cost to students and teachers of our local community.

 What could be better than a morning of constructing fossils, soil painting and the lava game?
-First graders from local public schools come on a field trip to explore and experience these fun and engaging activities at Stanford. learn more
+First and second graders from local public schools come on a field trip to explore and experience these fun and engaging activities at Stanford. learn more

 At the School of Earth, Energy & Environmental Sciences, high school interns spend 8 weeks in the summer working in different laboratories.
 The interns work on existing research projects and are supervised directly by graduate students, post docs and lab managers.
 Learn more

-In 2015, we will host the Bay Area regional competition of the National Ocean Science Bowl.
-Named the Sea Lion Bowl, high school teams in a quiz bowl style competion show off therir knowledge of ocean science, marine cultural history and ocean policy.
+Since 2015, we host the northern California regional competition of the National Ocean Science Bowl.
+Named the Sea Lion Bowl, high school teams in a quiz bowl style competition show off their knowledge of ocean science, marine cultural history and ocean policy.
 Learn more